t0-ot/Amelia-Announcer-for-TF2/README.md

 ## Notes :memo:

-    - This is in-development as of now this doesn't contain any custom voice lines.
-    - The things listed in Possibilities are things that might not be implemented
+    - Things listed in Possibilities are things that might not be implemented!
-    - Announcer lines are taken from streams, so some lines may have some unwanted background noise
+    - Announcer lines are taken from streams, so some lines may have some unwanted background noise!

 # Todo :construction:

+## Non-Gamemode Specific 🌎

+- [x] General resp
+- [ ] Matchmaking
-- [ ] General resp
+- [ ] Killstreak Acknowledgement

+## Gamemodes 🎮

 - [ ] PL
 - [ ] CP
 - [ ] Vote Menu